Marijuana Stocks Overview

 Investing in marijuana stock is not a “sure thing” or “100% guarantee”—those are a conman’s words.
 There is risk involved in any investment, and people should know that.
 Marijuana stocks are no different than any other asset class in this regard.
 No risk, no reward.

-To be specific, there is a lot of “political risk” surrounding the industry.
-For instance, cannabis is still a Schedule 1 drug under the Controlled Substances Act of the United States.
+Cannabis is, after all, still a Schedule 1 drug under the Controlled Substances Act in the United States.
 This means that it is technically illegal at the federal level.

 So how are marijuana companies flourishing in states like Colorado and Oregon?
-Shouldn’t the FBI or the DEA shut them down?
+Shouldn’t the FBI or the Drug Enforcement Administration (DEA) shut them down?
 Actually, no.

 But if the DoJ starts singing a different tune, marijuana companies could be at serious risk.